CONSULTATIVE EXAM TIPS – Medical Evidence Wins Your Benefits

-WHAT IS A CONSULTATIVE EXAMINATION?
+WHAT IS A CONSULTATIVE EXAM?

-Under Social Security law, physical and mental impairments can only be found disabling if they are diagnosed by an acceptable medical source.
+Under Social Security law, physical and mental conditions can only be found disabling if they are diagnosed by an acceptable medical source.
 An acceptable medical source is usually a doctor with an M.D. or a Ph.D..

 There are some treating providers that the SSA does not consider to be acceptable medical sources.
 However, the SSA will consider the medical opinion of physician assistants, nurse practitioners, social workers, counselors, and physical therapists.

-When you are at the initial level or the reconsideration level of your case, the SSA may decide to schedule you for a consultative examination with one of their doctors.
+When you are at the initial level or the reconsideration level of your case, the SSA may decide to schedule you for a consultative exam with one of their doctors.
 You need to go to the exam.

 If you don’t go, the SSA will automatically deny your case.
 You don’t want that to happen.
-Use the exam to tell the doctor what physical and mental conditions are making it impossible for you to do full-time work.
+Use the exam to tell the doctor what physical and mental conditions are making it impossible for you to do full time work.
 For example, if you have liver cancer or breast cancer, or any other disease, bring your medical records to the exam so the doctor can review them.
 Don’t rely on the SSA to send your records.

 The SSA will send you a written notice in the mail.
-It will have the name of the doctor, the address you need to go to, and the date and time of the examination.
+It will have the name of the doctor, the address you need to go to, and the date and time of the exam.

 If you cannot attend the exam, you must immediately call the SSA and inform them that you have a conflict.
 Usually, they will reschedule the appointment time for you, so that you can attend.
 Whatever you do, do not miss the exam.
 They will not reschedule the exam for you if you miss it without explanation.

 WHAT HAPPENS WITH THE WRITTEN DOCTOR’S REPORT?

 Once you have gone to the exam, the doctor will write a report about you.
 Then the doctor will submit the report to the SSA.
 You will not receive a copy of the report in the mail.
 So, you will not know what it says.